sergiopalooza/forget-me-not-todo-list/README.md

 # Forget Me Not
-To-do list made with the MEAN stack
+To-do list made with the MEAN stack.

-An excercise in MongoDB, Express, Angular, and Node
+An excercise in MongoDB, Express, Angular, and Node.

 ## Requirements